sourcegraph/about/content/blogposts/2022/code-intelligence-platform.md

 * The amount of time you've personally spent decommissioning systems vs. creating them.
 If it's not at least a 5-to-1 ratio, you're probably part of the problem&mdash;along with everyone else, no worries.
 * We ran a [survey of devs](https://info.sourcegraph.com/hubfs/CTA%20assets/sourcegraph-big-code-survey-report.pdf) where 51% said their company's codebase had grown 100x over the last 10 years.
 The kind of person who's skeptical of that number (I'm with you, it does seem high) is probably the kind of person who agrees with the overall point.
 (Speak up if not!)

+{/* In theory, a bigger codebase isn't necessarily a more complex codebase.
+You can just tend to your little, perfectly encapsulated corner of the codebase.
+No matter how big the overall codebase got, your life stays the same.
+But we all know it never works out this way. */}

-What allows this rapid increase in software complexity (and, I hope, a corresponding increase in software quality and features)?
+What allows this rapid increase in software complexity (and, I hope/believe in most cases, a corresponding increase in software quality and features)?
 Dev tools are getting better rapidly and cancelling out some of the complexity increase so that our human brains can still get by.

 #### Don't take software progress for granted

-We've become accustomed to dev tools getting better rapidly.
-And without massive improvements in dev tooling over the last 25 years, software could not have improved so much over that period.
+Over the last 25 years, we've become accustomed to dev tools continually getting better.
+Without those massive improvements in dev tooling, software could not have improved so much over the last 25 years.

 But continual progress isn't a given, for dev tools or software itself.
 No fundamental law of nature says that software gets better each year.

-#### Codebases are growing fast

-#### Better libraries and encapsulation are the solution&mdash;and the problem

-In theory, a bigger codebase isn't necessarily a more complex codebase.
-You can just tend to your little, perfectly encapsulated corner of the codebase.
-No matter how big the overall codebase got, your life stays the same.

-There's certainly some truth to that.
-Today's dev tooling makes it easier than before to write and reuse high-quality, well-tested, well-encapsulated units of code.

-But that just means you'll spend the "complexity budget" elsewhere.

-Even so, the sheer volume of code and the leaky abstractions inherent in the overall cobble will cause total complexity to increase.

-Why is this happening?
-It has always been true that code is easier to write than to maintain or decommission.
-It's actually becoming harder to decommission code now that software is more interconnected.

-evidence: orgs that are pushing the frontier are already using it how many ppl would have said we need a distributed VCS before git -

-#### Code search is like an ex
+To maintain the rate of software progress, we're going to need a continuous drip of new dev tools on the order of Git, Docker, ubiquitous unit testing, VS Code, Chrome DevTools, Go, TypeScript, etc.

+So, which new dev tools will clear the way for future software progress?

+#### The companies

 More than 10 years ago, my cofounder Beyang and I had both felt the pain of working in big, complex codebases.
 He interned at Google, which famously has a [massive monorepo](https://cacm.acm.org/magazines/2016/7/204032-why-google-stores-billions-of-lines-of-code-in-a-single-repository/fulltext) and exceptionally good tools to search and understand it.
 I hacked on patches to cURL, GnuTLS, Chromium, Firefox, OpenSSL, and the Linux kernel, and I used [OpenGrok](https://oracle.github.io/opengrok/) alongside Emacs to get familiar with those codebases.
 Code search tools made it possible, but still not easy, to understand these massive codebases.